ptsochantaris/operation-jeff/README.md

 - Black cross: Bonus points
 - Yellow diamond: Smart bomb
 - Blue clock: Freeze the Jeff for 5 seconds
+- Purple stop sign: Pause drops for a moment

 If a bolt explodes especially close enough to a Jeff you get a small bonus as well.